Danktuary/discord.js-Bot-But-PHP/README.md

 * PHP variables are function-scoped, just like `var`, so it only makes sense to use `var` over `let` or `const`.
 * Attaching functions to `global` is bad, yes, but I couldn't think of any other way to do so.
 I'd never do such a thing in a real project.
 You got something better, huh?!
 (Really, if you do, feel free to create a pull request.)

-### Some of those functions don't work the exact same as they are in PHP!
+### Some of those functions don't work the exact same as they do in PHP!

 Trust me, I (probably) know.
 Some are either missing additional parameters, simply can't work the same because of some stupid JavaScript limitation, or some other miscellaneous reason.
 I tried my best, okay?! :'(

 ### A few of those doc blocks don't look very accurate, or they're a bit inconsistent.
 Why?

 You can probably blame the PHP docs for some of those.
 As everyone knows, PHP isn't the most consistent thing in the world.
 But for inaccurate function/param/return value descriptions, you can probably blame me.
 I myself probably won't be doing much about it, though.

+### But...
+PHP doesn't have async/await, so why use that?

+This is true, but it also doesn't have promises either.
+The use of async/await is there to make everything to mask it and make it look like regular, synchronous PHP code.

 ### Did you really spend time and effort into this, all for a joke?